CyberCircuits/kicad-appimage/README.md

 ## Usage

 To access internal binaries in KiCad, provide the executable name as the first argument.

-For example, to use the KiCad command-line interface, type `KiCad-xxx.AppImage kicad-cli`, where `xxx` represents the version number.
+For example, to use the KiCad command-line interface, type `./KiCad-xxx.AppImage kicad-cli`, where `xxx` represents the version number.

+To open standalone Schematic editor type `./KiCad-xxx.AppImage eeschema <path/to/file.kicad_sch>`

+To open standalone PCB editor type `./KiCad-xxx.AppImage pcbnew <path/to/file.kicad_pcb>`

 List of accessible binaries:
 - bitmap2component